coderefinery/reproducible-research/_episodes/01-motivation.md

 ## Why reproducible research?
-   - To show evidence of the correctness of your results
+   - To show evidence of the correctness of our results
    - Long term value of data
    - Uniqueness of data, i.e., data collected today may be invalid/inappropriate 6 months
      from now